Can’t function without caffeine in your system? Join the league.

 caffeine have few health benefits.
 Any regular coffee drinker improves his/her alertness and concentration.

 Recommended Intake Of Caffeine

 In order to reap the benefits of caffeine and minimize its negative effects, it is important to ingest the right dosage.
 The recommended safe level of consumption of caffeine per day is 500 mg.
-It’s lesser for those with heart conditions, high blood pressure and pregnant women.
-On an average, a cup of instant coffee contains between 80 to 100 mg of caffeine.
+It’s lesser for those with heart conditions, high blood pressure, and pregnant women.
+On average, a cup of instant coffee contains between 80 to 100 mg of caffeine.
 The stronger the coffee, the higher is the caffeine content.
 Tea has comparatively lesser amounts of caffeine unless it is very strongly brewed.